sunholo-data/sunholo-py/docs/blog/2025-09-20-ai-protocols.md

 ## The Business Model Breaking Point

 The impact on media and content businesses is existential.
-Cloudflare data shows that for every visitor Anthropic refers back to a website, its crawlers have already visited tens of thousands of pages.
+Cloudflare (who can see ~20% of total web traffic) data shows that for every visitor Anthropic refers back to a website, its crawlers have already visited tens of thousands of pages.
 OpenAI's crawler scraped websites 1,700 times for every referral, while Google's ratio was 14-to-1

 * [The crawl-to-click gap: Cloudflare data on AI bots, training, and referrals | Cloudflare](https://blog.cloudflare.com/crawlers-click-ai-bots-training/).

 This unsustainable imbalance led to a radical response.
-In July 2025, Cloudflare announced it would block AI crawlers by default and launched ["Pay Per Crawl"](https://blog.cloudflare.com/introducing-pay-per-crawl/) — a solutin where publishers can charge AI companies for each page crawled.
+In July 2025, Cloudflare announced it could block AI crawlers by default and launched ["Pay Per Crawl"](https://blog.cloudflare.com/introducing-pay-per-crawl/) — a solutin where publishers can charge AI companies for each page crawled.
 It's the first serious attempt to create a new business model for the AI era, where content isn't just consumed but compensated.
 Here the current HTTP protcol is invoked, using an obscure HTTP access code 402 (as opposed to 404, 200 etc) indicating "Payment Required".

 ## The Human Question

 What happens to humans in this new world?
-Beautiful showroom websites will likely remain—spaces for inspiration and brand experience.
-But the messy functionality—complex forms, comparison shopping, detailed research— could likely shift to AI agents working in the background.
+Beautiful showroom websites will likely remain as spaces for inspiration and brand experience.
+But the messy functionality of websites: complex forms, comparison shopping, detailed research, could likely shift to AI agents working in the background.

 Some companies are betting on the "everything app" approach.
 OpenAI and X.com seem to envision users never leaving their platforms, consuming all content through a single AI interface.
 It's Web 2.0's walled gardens taken to their logical extreme.

-But human traffic is already dwarfed by bot traffic.
+But human traffic is already dwarfed by AI bot traffic.
 How does this impact web analytics?
 E-commerce conversion rates?
 Media websites that survived on impression-based advertising now face an extinction-level event.

 ## The Privacy Revolution Returns